-Such a message resonates with leading high-end goods makers like Bally.
-One of the world's foremost luxury shoe and accessory makers, the firm produces upscale collections that include shoes, bags, small leather goods, ready-to-wear and eyewear.
+Such a message resonates with leading high-end goods makers such as Bally.
+One of the world's foremost luxury shoe and accessory makers, the firm produces upscale collections that include shoes, bags, small leather goods, ready-to-wear and evewear.